jyojay/MONU_Project_4/README.md

 Priya to create a dashboard, combine tableau with Javascript and connection through Flask
 - Create multiple routes or single routes
 - User interaction through Java, anything that needs interaction will be in the dashboard
+- Combine Tableau wth Javascript and connection through Flask or using Teapot to input data<br>
 - Taryn to create analysis in Tableau